dsc-courses/practice.dsc10.com/problems/pretest/weighted-average.md

 - Homework 3: $\frac{9}{10}$
 - Homework 4: $\frac{12}{13}$

-What is the minimum possible score you can earn on the Final Exam, **as a percentage**, to guarantee that you finish with at least an 80% overall in PTS 1?
-You may use a calculator (tip: you can type arithmetic expressions into Google and it'll perform calculations for you!).
+What is the minimum possible score you can earn on the Final Exam, **as a percentage**, to guarantee that you finish with at least a B grade (80% overall) in PTS 1?
+You may use a calculator (tip: you can type arithmetic expressions into Google and it will perform calculations for you!).

 # BEGIN SOLUTION